-According to the 20th century scholar of Buddhism Erich Frauwallner, “That the Buddha actually existed is a relatively well established historical fact” yet “questioning his existence is occasionally done” (1).
+According to the twentieth century scholar of Buddhism Erich Frauwallner, “That the Buddha actually existed is a relatively well established historical fact” yet “questioning his existence is occasionally done” (1).

 Siddhārtha Gautama, known to most as the Buddha, is one the most influential religious and philosophical teachers of history, and although some have treated information on his life as constituting mere myths there is little doubt according to scholars and historians of religion that the Buddha existed as a historical figure.
-However, serious skepticism and doubt does exist in terms of what can be known with certainty about him; religion scholar Terry Muck explains that,
+However, serious skepticism and doubt do exist concerning what can be known with certainty about him; religion scholar Terry Muck explains that,

 “… much uncertainty still prevails as to the several facts about his life and his doctrine… His birth and death dates are debated – there is no consensus.
 The words of his teachings recorded in the Pali, Sanskrit, and Chinese canons are surely edited and amended, and some attempts have been made to recover a core” (2).